lhapaipai/symfony-vite-dev/docs/src/guide/examples.md

 git clone https://github.com/lhapaipai/symfony-vite-dev.git
 cd symfony-vite-dev

 ## Install vite-bundle/vite-plugin-symfony dependencies
 make install

-## Install playgrounds (npm i/composer i for each of them)
-make install-playgrounds
+# if you want to test the features in one playground
+# - "basic" is the principal playground
+# - "stimulus-basic" is for the core feature of stimulus
+# - "stimulus" is for Symfony UX
+# - other playgrounds are for specific use cases

+cd playground/<your-playground>
+symfony composer install

 # launch the development environment for the `basic` playground.
-cd playground/basic
 symfony local:server:start
 npm run dev
 # from your browser go to: https://127.0.0.1:8000/

+# if you want to install all the playgrounds in one time (for each of them)
+# - composer install
+# - pnpm run build
+make install-playgrounds
 ```